fablabbcn/smartcitizen-docs/docs/Components/Gas Pro Sensor Board/index.md

 Gases Pro Sensor Board
 ======================

-!!! info "We are updating"
-    We are currently updating the documentation and many of the figures are from V2.0.
-We will move them shortly to a more updated version.

 The Gases Sensor Board is a custom, ultra-low noise, high-performance, low power, digital output driver for 3 Alphasense Ltd. Electrochemical Series B Gas Sensors specifically designed for the project from the ground up.

 ![](https://i.imgur.com/4tNzsdR.jpg)